-The Space Between is a society for the study of literature and culture of the period between the First and Second World Wars which provides an interdisciplinary and multidisciplinary forum for discussion and research of texts, authors and new approaches to traditionally canonical works.
-We also encourage fresh examination of art, society and culture illuminating the interwar and wartime periods.
+The Space Between is a society for the study of literature and culture of the period between the First and Second World Wars.
+It provides an interdisciplinary and multidisciplinary forum for discussion and research of texts, authors and new approaches to traditionally canonical works.
+It also encourages fresh examinations of art, society and culture illuminating the interwar and wartime periods.
 The society sponsors an annual conference and a journal.

 The Space Between was born as a scholarly society as a result of an October 1997 conference, “Bang, Boom, Bust and Bang (Again): The Space Between: Precursors and Aftermaths, 1914-1945.”
 The international conference was sponsored by the University of Reno and organized by Linda J. Holland-Toll, Roger J. Craik and Rita E. Rippetoe.
 With the success of the conference, participants were inspired to expand the possibilities for an interdisciplinary discussion of studies in the interwar and wartime periods.